SunHaozhe/SunHaozhe.github.io/_posts/2020-04-12-time-series.md

 * If a process is not stationary, it becomes difficult to model.
 Modeling involves estimating a set of parameters.
 If a process is not stationary and the parameters are different at each point in time, then there are too many parameters to estimate (maybe more parameters than data).
 * A random walk is a common type of non-stationary series, its variance grows with time.
 Seasonal series are also non-stationary, for example, its mean varies with time.
 A white noise series with varying mean is non-stationary.
 * A white noise series (with constant mean and variance) is stationary.
 * Many non-stationary series can be made stationary through a simple transformation.
 For example, if we take the differences (with a lag of 1) of a random walk series, we get a white noise series.
 A seasonal series can be made stationary by seasonal adjustments (taking the difference with a lag corresponding to the periodicity).
 Most economic data published by the government is seasonally adjusted.
 Sometimes, we may need more than one transformations, for a series that grows exponentially and shows a strong seasonal pattern, we can first take the log of the series to eliminate the exponential growth and then a seasonal difference.
+These operations often involve `df.diff()`, `np.log()`, `np.sqrt()`, etc.

-### White noise
+#### White noise

 White noise is a series with: